hixyl/aiNewsAgent/README.en.md

 The tool's execution flow is clearly divided into five main steps, orchestrated by `index.js`:

 1.  **[Step 1/5] Crawl & Qualify**: The `crawler.js` module starts from the entry URL, recursively crawling links on pages.
 It then uses a multi-round, points-based "qualification tournament" to preliminarily filter for potentially valuable candidate articles from a large number of links.
-2.  **[Step 2/5] Cluster & Deduplicate**: The `grouper.js` module performs keyword extraction and cluster analysis on the articles that passed qualification.
+2.  **[Step 2/5] Cluster & Deduplicate**: The `grouper.js` module uses an efficient, batch-based approach to call the LLM for semantic clustering.
 It groups articles reporting on the same event and selects a "representative" for each group, thus filtering out duplicate content.
 3.  **[Step 3/5] Finals Tournament**: The `ranker.js` module conducts the final "tournament ranking" on the list of unique articles.
 Through multiple rounds of group comparisons and point scoring, it precisely determines the importance order of each article.
 4.  **[Step 4/5] Process & Summarize**: The `processor.js` module is responsible for processing the final selection of articles.
 It extracts the original text, calls the LLM for analysis and summarization, parses the returned JSON data, and includes a powerful built-in logic for retrying failed attempts.
 5.  **[Step 5/5] Generate Final Report**: The `reporter.js` module handles the final wrap-up.
 It calls the LLM to generate an "Editor's Introduction" and then compiles all the processed article data into a beautifully formatted Markdown briefing.